makersacademy/takeaway-challenge/README.md

 Selects dishes on the menu.
 They can be passed as arguments e.g. add_to_order(:"Soft Drink)

 .current_order.view_order
 Allows you to see your current order.

-'.finalize_order
+.finalize_order
 Will place the order and send you a text comfirming your order.

 ```